Ephrem-ETH/E2E-ASR-pytorch/README.md

 # Prepare Data
- * The following python programs  found in the above utils folder
+ * The following python programs are found in the above utils folder
 ### Step 1
 Prepare custom lexicon file that maps word to a sequence of characters
 ```